shawngraham/cdh2020/content/en/tutorials/excel.md

 documents <- read.csv(x)
 ```

+Here, the logic is a bit different: we created a variable called `x` and just put the web address of the data into it, instead of the actual data itself.
+In a second step, we used R's read.csv to grab the data from the location in X and to put that data into documents.
+(For those who are interested, there's a slightly different command called `read_csv` [and you can read more about how and why you might use that from this](https://medium.com/r-tutorials/r-functions-daily-read-csv-3c418c25cba4).)

+---

 Anytime there is data on the web that ends with `.csv`, you can load it into your work like this.

 (For instance, the Canadian Science and Technology museum makes a lot of its collections data available that way; a slightly edited copy of that is at the website for another course I teach, at [https://dhmuse.netlify.app/data/cstmc-CSV-en.csv](dhmuse.netlify.app/data/cstmc-CSV-en.csv).
 You could try loading _that_ data in if you're ambitious. )

 Notice you now have a variable in your 'Global Environment' pane called 'X'.
-If you just type `x` in the console, after a few moments, it will print out everything that is inside that variable.
-If you scroll back to the top of that, you'll see:
+If you just type ` head(x)` in the console, after a few moments, it will print out the first few rows (the `head`) of that data frame of data:

 ```